jasminehung/Kibana-D3-plugin-document/README.md

 │   └── lib
 │        └── agg_response.js

 ### Data Passing
-* esResponse: holds the Elasticsearch response for your visualization.
+* esResponse: Holds the Elasticsearch response for your visualization.
-* vis: holds information about your visualization and the settings the user chose.
+* vis: Holds information about your visualization and the settings the user chose.

 ### Resources
 [Github/JuanCarniglia](https://github.com/JuanCarniglia/kbn_boxplot_violin_vis/tree/master/public)